The video experts blog

 Erik is 11 and loves playing club soccer.
 He’s been playing since the age of 6, and his parents come to all of his games.
 His father records his games so they can watch them later as a family.
 Erik would love it if his grandparents could watch his games too, but they recently moved to Florida.

-Erik’s father, Ron, recently discovered that he could use his Camcorder and a Capture-Card to live stream Erik’s soccer games for everyone to see.
+Erik’s father, Ron, recently discovered that he could use his Camcorder and a Capture Card to livestream Erik’s soccer games for everyone to see.

 Now Erik’s grandparents easily watch his games live.
 Since it’s online, other parents, friends, and family members of the rest of the team can get in on the action, too.

 Ron quickly realized that quite a few people were tuning in every week to watch the team’s games.
-He decided to charge $2 per viewer in order to earn some money for his time and effort spent filming and streaming the games.
+He decided to charge $2 per viewer to earn some money for his time and effort spent filming and streaming the games.

 Ron’s a smart guy, and he knew that family members and friends who couldn’t make a full basketball game would easily pay the $2 to catch all the action.
 As a result, Erik’s grandparents have tuned into every game, and Ron’s been doing live stream pay-per-view monetization ever since.